ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 There is also no project to ensure the availability of communities managed in the long-term interest their constituents, humanity, and the environment.
 This results in human suffering and inequality, catastrophic cultural and historical loss, and prolonged global ecological crises caused by government and corporate apathy and abuse.

 These problems are not hypothetical.
-They are very real and ongoing, and are actively causing very real harm.
+They are very real and ongoing problems, and are actively causing very real and ongoing harm.

 # Three existing projects that come closest to solving
 - MusicBrainz